 According to the AOA, parents should look for children who exhibit one or more of these behaviors:

-Doctors will ensure your young child is able to fixate on an object and follow that object in his/her visual field.
-We look at the way their pupils response to light; an abnormal response could indicate a neurological problem.
-We also dilate the pupil to rule out rare, but serious medical conditions such as retinoblastoma, pediatric glaucoma,congenital cataracts, just to name a few.
-It is perfectly safe to dilate your young child's eyes and they will experience the same mild side effects you might, including blurred vision at close range and light sensitivity.
-The doctor will use a technique calledretinoscopy to determine if glasses are needed and an accurate prescription if this is case.
-By looking at the pattern of reflection from the back of the eye, the doctor is able to determine the refractive error - i.e. the amount of nearsightedness, farsightedness, or astigmatism.
+Doctors will ensure your young child can fixate on an object and follow that object in his/her visual field.
+We look at the way their pupils respond to light; an abnormal response could indicate a neurological problem.
+We also dilate the pupil to rule out rare, but serious medical conditions such as retinoblastoma, pediatric glaucoma, and congenital cataracts, just to name a few.
+It is perfectly safe to dilate your young child's eyes and they will experience the same mild side effects that you might, including blurred vision at close range and light sensitivity.
+The doctor will use a technique called retinoscopy to determine if glasses are needed and provide an accurate prescription if this is the case.
+By looking at the pattern of reflection from the back of the eye, the doctor can determine the refractive error (i.e. the amount of nearsightedness, farsightedness, or astigmatism).
 It's quick, painless, and requires minimal cooperation from the child.

 Our doctor and staff are skilled at making a trip to the eye doctor a great experience for your little one—from start to finish.

 We know that bringing your child to the eye doctor can be a stressful experience for both of you.
 That’s why our team aims to make your visit as easy as possible while accurately diagnosing any vision problems your child may have.

 If your child has never had an eye exam or it’s time for their next one, please schedule an appointment with Tradewinds Eye Care & Optical.
 We look forward to seeing you!